Kawasaki City Fujiko F Fujio Museum 川崎市 藤子・F・不二雄ミュージアム

 Doraemon gained worldwide exposure from an English-language cartoon that came out in 2016, but the robot cat has been a beloved part of Japanese childhood since he first appeared in a comic in 1969.

-After the tour, you can visit the manga library to test your Japanese reading skills with some authentic comics, grab a bite at the cafe, or take some fun photos outside with realistic props based on the Doraemon universe.
+Visit the manga library to test your Japanese reading skills with some authentic comics, grab a bite at the cafe, or take some fun photos outside with realistic models of Doraemon, the Dokodemo Door and others.